amoriarty/SwiftyCompanion/README.md

 # Swifty Companion

 ## TODO
+* Sometime have pool days into projects (only execpting parent project).
+* Make cell phone callable
+* Make mail useable as well.
 * Be able to change cursus.
 * Handle errors if token authentication failed.
 * Handle errors when requested login failed.